 At the traditional meetings, any Member is entitled to be represented by another member by giving to the latter a written mandate.
-No one can hold more than three powers as a Direct member, no one can hold more than three mandates from other Direct Members.
-As a Member of an Association Member, no one can hold more than ten mandates from members of his own association.
+No one can hold more than two powers of individual members.

 The General Assembly is the sovereign organization of the Association concerning the management and management reports.
 The reports present the work of the Executive Committee and the Board of Directors during the past year, the financial situation and assessment.